loganpowell/microvector/docs/APPEND_FEATURE.md

    - Overwrites cache file with new store

 3. **When cache doesn't exist**:

    - Same behavior regardless of `append` value
    - Creates new cache with provided collection

+4. **When cache exists and `append=True` with `cache=False`**:
+   - Loads existing cache into memory
+   - Appends new collection temporarily (in memory only)
+   - Does NOT save changes back to disk
+   - Original cache file remains unchanged

 ## Performance Considerations

 - **Append mode**: Only processes embeddings for new documents
 - **Replace mode**: Processes embeddings for all documents
+- **Temporary append mode**: Loads existing cache + processes embeddings for new documents (no disk write)
 - Appending is more efficient when adding small batches to large collections
 - Replacing is simpler and ensures consistency when you have all documents available
+- Temporary append is ideal for testing or temporary analysis without modifying stored data

 ## Use Cases